Normal Wear and Tear

 Large holes in walls.
 Unapproved paint colors.
 Dozens of nail holes which need patching and repainting.
 Crayon marks.

-Water damage on wall from hanging plants or constant rubbing of furniture
+Damage on wall from hanging plants that may have leaked water or constant rubbing of furniture

 Holes, stains, or burns in carpet.
 Food stains, pet urine stains, grease stains, and leaky fish tank stains.

-Chipped or gouged floors, or excessive scrapes from pet nails
+Chipped or gouged floors, or excessive scrapes from your pet nails

 Sticky cabinets and interiors